ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 starting from byte 0, that the application requires to be delivered without corruption due to lower layer errors.
 It is used to specify options for simple integrity protection via checksums.
-A value of 0 means that no checksum is required, and `Full Coverage` means that the entire Message needs to be protected by a checksum.
+A value of 0 means that no checksum needs to be calculated, and `Full Coverage` means that the entire Message needs to be protected by a checksum.
 Only `Full Coverage` is guaranteed, any other requests are advisory, which may result in `Full Coverage` being applied.